Surrogacy laws by country: California

 California is known to be a surrogacy-friendly state.
 It permits commercial surrogacy, regularly enforces gestational surrogacy contracts, and makes it possible for all intended parents, regardless of marital status or sexual orientation, to establish their legal parentage prior to the birth and without adoption proceedings (pre-birth orders).

 Louisiana

 Louisiana restricts surrogacy to married, heterosexual couples who are using their own gametes.
 Surrogacy via egg and/or sperm donation is prohibited.
 No compensation of the surrogate is allowed, prohibiting commercial surrogacy statewide.
 All parties must have been Louisiana residents for at least six months at the time of entering the surrogacy contract.
 The surrogacy must be considered medically necessary, and court approval prior to embryo transfer is required.

 Michigan

+On 1 April 2024, Michigan legalized compensated and altruistic surrogacy agreements.

-Michigan forbids absolutely all surrogacy agreements, compensated or not.
-It is a felony to enter into such an agreement, punishable by a fine of up to $50,000 and up to five years in prison.
-The law makes surrogacy agreements unenforceable.
+Previously, Michigan forbade all surrogacy agreements, compensated or not, with it having been a felony to enter into such agreements, punishable by fines of up to $50,000 and up to five years in prison.